ouya/docs/forge_tv.md

 ![image_1](forge_tv/image_1.png)

-Games need to be updated to use `Cortex TV` button images that had previously used `OUYA` or `non-Cortex TV` button images.
+Games need to be updated to use `Cortex` button images that had previously used `OUYA` or `non-Cortex` button images.

 ![image_2](forge_tv/image_2.png)

 Button legends should show the `Forge TV` button images.
-It's best to use the `Cortex TV` API to get the button images at runtime.
+It's best to use the `Cortex` API to get the button images at runtime.
 Alternatively, the button images can be baked or hardcoded into the game.

 ![image_3](forge_tv/image_3.png)